Rosetta Check

 Everything you need for the journey

-More than a scanner — Rosetta Check is your guide from Intel dependencies to a fully native Mac, with AI recommendations, background monitoring, and milestone tracking.
+More than a scanner — Rosetta Check is your guide from Intel apps and plugins to a fully native Mac, with AI recommendations, background monitoring, and a single Total Mac Readiness score covering everything that runs on your system.

 AI-Powered Recommendations

-For each Intel-based app, get AI-generated descriptions and native replacement suggestions tailored to your setup.
+For each Intel-based app or plugin, get AI-generated descriptions and native replacement suggestions tailored to your setup.

 Readiness Milestones